hxndsky/hxndsky/README.md

 - I am Currently Working as Freelance Frontend Developer.
 - I like to explore new technologies and develop web solutions and quick hacks.
 - I'm currently studying Computer Science and Information Technology at Dian Nuswantoro University.
-- I'm on track for learning more about Web3 & Python.
+- I'm on track for learning more about Laravel, Web3, & Python.
 - In my free time, I pursue Video Editing and Gaming as hobbies/side hustles.

 ### Tech Stack